- MWTA Registration Pack – 2022/23 Junior Summer Competition

 - If your team is young for the age group (e.g. 10 year olds playing U11s), you are a new team to our competition, have never played before, and playing just for FUN it is suggested you nominate for C Grade.
 No Representative players will be able to play in C Grade under any circumstances.

 - Please refer to Page 7 of this Registration Pack for more information on the number of representative players allowed to play per junior team and the points system that applies for junior representative players.

-- All team registrations are to be completed online via MySideline using the link available on our website when registration opens.
+- All registrations are to be completed online via the MySideline link available on our website once registrations open.